artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 Rebuilding the transfer index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similarly, to rebuild the ElasticSearch transfer data index enter the following to find the location of the rebuilding script:
+Similarly, to rebuild the Elasticsearch transfer data index enter the following to find the location of the rebuilding script:

 .. code:: bash